fisadev/dcs_server_manager/README.md

 # Installation

-Just download the latest [released dsm.exe](https://github.com/fisadev/dcs_server_manager/releases) and run it in your server (source code also available if you are paranoid about running random exes).
+Just download the latest [released dsm.exe](https://github.com/fisadev/dcs_server_manager/releases) and run it in your server (running the source code instead is also possible if you are paranoid about running random exes).

 Then connect to it via a web browser using the URL displayed in the console (default is [http://localhost:9999](http://localhost:9999)), and configure the rest of DSM from the web UI itself.

-The two config sections you surely want to set up are the DCS server and SRS server settings (including the installation of the DCS hook, which can be done with just a button):
+The two config sections you surely want to set up first are the DCS server and SRS server settings (including the optional installation of the DCS hook, which can be done with just a button):

 ![](docs/initial_settings.gif)